ZheikoN/octanewear_race_team/README.md

 -   Carousel made following a tutorial from w3nebie on youtube: https://www.youtube.com/watch?v=pGHOaY4dhAA

 -   Inspiration and some code used from Love Running part of training course at Code Institute: https://codeinstitute.net/ie/

+-   W3 schools for a lot of CSS assists: https://www.w3schools.com/